TobikoData/sqlmesh/docs/comparisons.md

 ### SQL understanding
 dbt heavily relies on [Jinja](https://jinja.palletsprojects.com/en/3.1.x/).
 It has no understanding of SQL and treats all queries as raw strings without context.
 This means that simple syntax errors like trailing commas are difficult to debug and require a full run to detect.

 SQLMesh supports Jinja, but it does not rely on it - instead, it parses/understands SQL through [SQLGlot](https://github.com/tobymao/sqlglot).
-Simple errors can be detected at compile time, so you no longer have to wait minutes to see that you've referenced a column incorrectly or missed a comma.
+Simple errors can be detected at compile time, so you no longer have to wait minutes or even longer to see that you've referenced a column incorrectly or missed a comma.

-Additionally, having a first-class understanding of SQL allows SQLMesh to do some interesting and useful things like transpilation, column-level lineage, and automatic change categorization.
+Additionally, having a first-class understanding of SQL supercharges SQLMesh with features such as transpilation, column-level lineage, and automatic change categorization.

 ### Testing
 Data quality checks such as detecting NULL values and duplicated rows are extremely valuable for detecting upstream data issues and large scale problems.
 However, they are not meant for testing edge cases or business logic, and they are not sufficient for creating robust data pipelines.